 Finally, you can customize the interior to suit your individual taste.
 Choose from five different styles, including Formal Black, Lux White, and Refined Brown.

 Thor Motor Coach Sequence 20L

 The Thor Sequence has three layouts, but we’re primarily including the 20L as the best Class B RV for its price range.
-Not only is it the second most affordable option that we’ve listed, but it also contains several excellent features in its 20-foot, 11-inch body.
+Not only is it the second most affordable option that we’ve listed, it also contains several excellent features in its 20-foot, 11-inch body.

-The 20L has a rear wet bath and an external shower.
+The 20L has a rear wet bath and an outdoor shower.
 The large opposing sofas also serve as a dinette, twin beds, or as one large 74-inch by 80-inch bed.
 The galley has an extendable cutting board, microwave, and fridge.
 The Sequence capitalizes on space as much as possible with different areas serving multiple purposes.

 For dry campers, having enough power to support off-grid adventuring is essential.
 Luckily, the Sequence is designed to be energy efficient.
 It includes a 1,000-watt inverter and a single solar panel that can support most of the RVs systems.

 If you prefer total independence, you can install the Re(Li)able™ Renewable Battery System, which can even run the air conditioner (AC).